Crawbl Internal Docs

 The 60-second tour is the front door to this library.
 It gives you the mental model first, then hands you off to the right starting pages.

-Start the backend, hit the health endpoint, and run the local stack before touching shared infrastructure.
+Connect to the dev cluster, hit the health endpoint, and run the tests.

 Codebase Layout

-Navigate the repository structure — where handlers, services, repos, and infrastructure code live.
+Where handlers, services, repos, and infrastructure code live in the repository.

 Layered Design

-The internal wire protocol between the orchestrator and ZeroClaw agent runtimes.
+The gRPC bidirectional streaming protocol between the orchestrator and agent pods.

 Build Features

-Add endpoints, write migrations, and follow the code patterns the backend already uses
+Add endpoints, write migrations, and follow the coding patterns the backend uses.

 Ship Changes